lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 -----------------------

-For all cases, only ascii chars are considered.
+For all cases, only [a-Z0-9_] chars are considered.